-5 IMPORTANT ISSUES TO CONSIDER WHEN FINANCING A HOME
+HERE ARE 5 IMPORTANT ISSUES TO THINK ABOUT WHEN YOU DECIDE TO FINANCE A HOME

 Here is a list of helpful tips to ensure an effortless loan process.
 These Do's’s and Don'ts will help avoid any delays with your loan approval;